y4roslav/dotFiles/README.md

 I think vim don't needed in introduction but plugins for it was always bless and curse.
 So [Vundle](https://github.com/gmarik/vundle) would be a good solution for it.

-*One extra thing about fonts and PowerLine.
-I love those things but it will require PowerLine installation and some minor changes on .vimrc and zsh theme.
-[This](https://powerline.readthedocs.org/en/latest/installation/osx.html) instruction will be very usefull*

 - - -
 ### tmux